volkankarakaya/rock-paper-scissors/pseudo-code.md

 - When computer or player reaches score 5 THEN announce winner and show running score

 - IF player score or computer score reach to 5 THEN announce the winner or tie and remove event listeners

+- IF player clicks Restart button reload the page and refresh scores